SH 9 Colorado River South Wildlife & Safety Improvements

 - Three wildlife crossings

-Monday through Friday, 7:00 a.m. - 5:30 p.m., both eastbound and westbound traffic will be reduced down to one lane alternating traffic.
+Monday through Friday, 6:30 a.m. - 7:00 p.m., both northbound and southbound traffic will be reduced down to one lane alternating traffic with 45 minute delays expected.
+Road surface will be extremely rough.
+Alternate routes are strongly advised.
 Some Saturdays will be needed for construction activities and some night work will be required to install overpass structures and pipes in the roadway.